New Swiss Data Protection Act (nDSG) – What has been extremely important since 01.09.2023?

 The new Data Protection Act (nDSG) and the associated ordinances came into force in Switzerland on September 1, 2023.
 The legal change adapts data protection to today’s technology and society.
 People should be able to better understand and control how their data is used.
-This is also long overdue, considering that the old Data Protection Act dated back to 1992.
-Google was founded in 1998 and Facebook (Meta) went online in 2004.
-At the latest, this marked the beginning of large-scale data collection 🐙.
-The GDPR has also been in force since May 2018, and Switzerland has now followed suit, albeit with a significant difference in penalties.
+This was long overdue, considering that the old Data Protection Act dated back to 1992.
+Google was founded in 1998, and Facebook (Meta) went online in 2004.
+By then at the latest, large-scale data collection had begun 🐙.
+The GDPR has also been in force since May 2018, and Switzerland has now followed suit, albeit with one major difference in penalties.

 I will explain why IT security is even more important as a result and why many are only now reacting.